Changes to the Inside: Adversaries

 - The Head of the Weimar Forstapo was Johannes Hirsch, who is believed to have been the son of former Black Knight Johan Hartwin.

 Additionally, as Grey’s people gathered more intelligence about Weimar, it became clear that the technological links between the Republik and the Machine were even stronger.
+In addition, Weimar appears to have had links to, and backing from, the “Shadow Reich”.

 However, the major change from the original post-Namenlos collapse of the Republik, was that rather than an EMP pulse being sent out from Weimar on 1 February SY 158, the whole world and the six surrounding it were razed to the ground, rather than locked away.
 It is believed that the attempt to redraw the “Muster”, as the Weimar Power was called, went even more catastrophically wrong than it did in the pre-Lighthouse timeline.